Airtnp/Notes/Papers/System/kafka.md

 ## Motivation

 * Sizable internet companies often generate a large amount of log data.
-This log data includes user activity and operatonal metrics, which are tended to be used in production data pipeline.
+This log data includes user activity and operational metrics, which are tended to be used in production data pipeline.
 Therefore, large internet companies desire to have a real-time log collection / messaging systems.
 The existing messaging systems are mismatch of the features, having low throughputs, hard to distributed/scale or only suitable to offline data.

 ## Summary